The Mark of Zorro chapter 21 The whipping

 “My poor friend!” he said.

-“It is but another instance of injustice,” Fray said.
+“It is but another instance of injustice,” Fray Felipe said.
 “For twenty years we, of the missions, have been subjected to it, and it grows.
 The sainted Junipero Serra invaded this land when other men feared, and at San Diego de Alcála he built the first mission of what became a chain, thus giving an empire to the world.
 Our mistake was that we prospered.
 We did the work, and others reap the advantages.”

 nodded, and the other went on: